ahmadabd/personal-website/README.md

 1. Remove  /public directory from /storage directory.

-2. Remove 'selenium' and 'meilisearch' Config from docker-compose.yml file.
+2. Remove 'selenium' and 'meilisearch' from 'docker-compose.yml'.

-3. Compile mix for making css from scss file.
+3. Compile mix for making 'css' from 'scss' file if 'css' file doesn't exists.

-4. Change program port to 80 in docker-compose.yml file.
+4. Change website port from 8080 to 80 in 'docker-compose.yml'.

-5. Config .env file for DataBase.
+5. Make and config '.env' file for DataBase.

 6. Remove /storage/logs/login_register_routeAccess_check.log